Desiré Wilson: Career

 Wilson's career in American single-seaters started in 1982.
 Back with Teddy Yip's Theodore Racing, she passed her Indianapolis 500 rookie test without a problem, and during qualifying set the fastest ever lap by a female racer (191.042 mph).
 However, she failed to qualify for the event due to repeated engine failures and the early ending of the qualifying session in which her team-mate, Gordon Smiley, was killed.
 She returned the following year, but failed to qualify again.
-Meanwhile, she did race eight other Indycar races, with a best finish of 10th in the Grand Prix of Cleveland.
+Meanwhile, she did race eight other Indycar races, with a best finish of tenth in the Grand Prix of Cleveland.
 Her finishing record with Wysard Racing was poor, though not always due to driver error.
 She was an impressive novice, especially considering her rapid recovery from a broken leg suffered in a terrifying crash in an IMSA race at Brainerd International Raceway.
 During the race, her Momo Corse March 83G's front suspension broke.
 Three weeks later, she was back in an Indycar.
 A third attempt in qualifying for the Indy 500, in 1984 also resulted in a DNQ.

 During this time, sportscars had definitely not been forgotten.
-She competed around the world in various series and cars, scoring some decent results in the process, but the highlight of 1983 was her 7th place at Le Mans, sharing an Obermaier Racing entered Porsche 956 with Axel Plankenhorn and Jürgen Lässig.
+Wilson competed around the world in various series and cars, scoring some decent results in the process, but the highlight of 1983 was her 7th place at Le Mans, sharing an Obermaier Racing entered Porsche 956 with Axel Plankenhorn and Jürgen Lässig.
 With the help of these Germans, she finally broke her major-race duck with an excellent result.
-A return to Brands Hatch for the 1984 1000 km race, saw her take the Kremer Racing's Porsche 956 to 4th place, with the help of David Sutherland and fellow South African, George Fouché.
+A return to Brands Hatch for the 1984 1000 km race, saw her take the Kremer Racing's Porsche 956 to fourth place, with the help of David Sutherland and fellow South African, George Fouché.

-Although her international racing schedule started to thin out, her competitive spirit remained and in 1987, Wilson took a class win in the SCCA/Escort Endurance Challenge at Sears Point, sharing a Saleen Mustang with Lisa Cacares.
+Although her international racing schedule started to thin out, Wilson's competitive spirit remained and in 1987, as she took a class win in the SCCA/Escort Endurance Challenge at Sears Point, sharing a Saleen Mustang with Lisa Cacares.
 While with Saleen Motorsport, she took a class win Sebring 6 hours alongside Scott Pruett, assisting Saleen to the constructors' title.
 After a few more outings in Porsche 962C's in Britain and Japan, she had one last shot at Le Mans in 1991 in a Spice SE90C.
 This all-female crew, with co-drivers Lyn St. James and Cathy Muller, lasted only 47 laps before crashing out.

 Although Wilson returned to race a Mazda Xedos in the North American Super Touring Car Championship in 1997, she now only occasionally races at the Goodwood Revival.